learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ### HTML

-We kick off the section with an introduction to the HyperText Markup Language (HTML) - the "language of the web".
-We then get you "up to speed" with some of the more recent developments in HTML by introducing HTML5 semantic elements - designed to make HTML more consistent and readable.
-After that we look into the process for handling new HTML elements that you might not have encountered before.
+HTML stands for HyperText Markup Language - the "language of the web".
+You'll start byu looking at some of the more recent developments in HTML by introducing HTML5 semantic elements - designed to make HTML more consistent and readable.
+After that you'll look into the process for handling new HTML elements that you might not have encountered before.

 ### CSS

-Next up, we introduce Cascading Style Sheets (how we make web pages look pretty).
-We start by introducing the concept of separating content from presentation, then introduce CSS, do a code along and then provide you with three labs to get some practice working with HTML and CSS.
+CSS or Cascading Style Sheets is how you make web pages look snazzy.
+You'll see more about how proper web development workflows sepearte content from presentation.

 ### Web Scraping

-Finally, we introduce beautiful soup - a package for scraping websites, and then give you some practice of using it to retrieve information from a website.
+Finally, you'll practice using Beautiful Soup - a package for scraping websites.